 Representative Legal Matters

-- Advised Carlsberg on its overseas investment strategy, including the USD 1.2 billion takeover of Baltika in Russia and its on-going investment in Habeco in Vietnam.
+Carlsberg on its overseas investment strategy, including the USD 1.2 billion takeover offer for Baltika in Russia and its on-going investment in Habeco in Vietnam.

-- BAT on the expansion of its business into new markets, including Russia, Poland, Hungary and, most recently, Bulgaria through the acquisition of Bulgartabac.
+BAT on the expansion of its business into new markets, including Russia, Poland, Hungary and, most recently, in Bulgaria through the acquisition of Bulgartabac.

-- Advised LafargeHolcim on the post-merger rationalisation of its investment portfolio, including the sale of its 65% stake in LafargeHolcim Vietnam to Siam City Cement (EV CHF564m), the sale of a 54.3% controlling stake in its listed affiliate in Chile, Cemento Polpaico (EV CHF270m), the sale of Holcim Lanka (EV CHF400m), the sale of an 80.6% controlling stake in its listed affliate, Holcim Indonesia (EV CHF1.7bn) and the disposal of its interests in two businesses in Turkey.
+LafargeHolcim on the post-merger rationalisation of its investment portfolio, including the sale of its 65% stake in LafargeHolcim Vietnam to Siam City Cement (EV CHF564m), the sale of a 54.3% controlling stake in its listed affiliate in Chile, Cemento Polpaico (EV CHF 270 million), the sale of Holcim Lanka (EV CHF 400 million), the sale of its 80.6% interest in PT Holcim Indonesia (EV CHF 1.75 billion), and the disposal of its interests in two businesses in Turkey.

-- Advised FedEx on its strategy for the development of its European express business, through the intervention to disrupt UPS' takeover offer for TNT Express and then leading FedEx's successful follow on USD 4.8 billion takeover offer for TNT Express.
+FedEx on the strategy for the development of its European express business, through the intervention to disrupt UPS' takeover offer for TNT Express and then leading FedEx's successful follow on USD 4.8 billion takeover offer for TNT Express.

-- Advised Cargill on its two largest transactions to date, its USD 2.1 billion acquisition of global animal feed business, Provimi, from Permira and its USD 1.35 billion acquisition of global fish food provider, EWOS, from Bain Capital and Altor.
+Cargill on its two largest transactions to date, its USD 2.1 billion acquisition of global animal feed business, Provemi, from Permira and its USD 1.35 billion acquisition of global fish food provider, EWOS, from Bain Capital and Altor.

 - Hong Kong (1989)

 - Oxford University (Worcester College) (B.A.
 Hons Jurisprudence) (1983)